ayesha92ahmad/statistics-learning/descriptive-stats-text-notes.md

 ## Surveys
 why surveys?
-Easy
+- Easy
-inexpensive
+- inexpensive
-conducted remotely
+- Can be conducted remotely
-anyone can access and analyze survey results timeless
+- anyone can access and analyze survey results

-downfalls:
+- timeless

+Downfalls:
-untruthful responses
+- Susceptible to untruthful responses
-biased responses
+- Biased responses
-respondents not understanding the question respondents refusing to answer the question
+- Respondents not understanding the question
+- Respondents refusing to answer the question

 Experiments:
-random sample
+Random sample

-blinding-
+Blinding-
 placebo- fake treatment

 single blind- participatants